chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * **Rewind:** Press the Return key.
 The first time you press Return the transport rewinds to the place you most recently started.
 A second press returns to the start.
 You can also press Return while the transport is running to stop and transport and rewind in one step.
 * **Basic Editing** You can edit which notes are target notes.
 Click on the head a note to toggle its target vs chained status.
 Setting a note to be chained causes it to be added to the chain of the preceding target note.
 * **Playing legato notes** This is a technique where the on and off times of successive notes are overlapped resulting in smooth sounding transitions.
 If you play with at least two fingers you can overlap the on and off times of successive notes to create legato as in normal piano playing.
 * **The Relative Time Line:** This is the yellow vertical line that appears at the start of the most recently played target note.
 The Relative Time Line is a guide to when to play the next target note relative to when you played the note before.
-In playing expressively you may be triggering notes before or after the Current Time Line.
+In playing expressively you may be triggering notes before or after the Base Line.
 It's helpful to have a Relative Time Line as a marker showing when the last note was actually played.
 When the next note reaches the Relative Time Line, it's due to be played.
 Experiment with playing notes before or after the Relative Time Line to understand this better.
 The Relative Time Line also remains after you stop playing to mark the last note played before stopping.
+* It's important that the next unplayed target notes remain visible so you know where you are in the music.
+If you play for a period of time slower than the average score tempo the next-due target may scroll off the edge of the view.
+If this is about to happen the view is instantly shifted to the right, recentring the next target note back to the base line.
+Also, while you are playing you can recentre manually by pressing either the "1" or the F1 key.
+Also you can increase the average tempo with the '2' (or F2) key and decrease it with the '3' (or F3) key.

 <!-- ![](../Common/img/CKMainWindow.jpg) -->